These short videos will get you started in using Library search tools.

 include the phrase "child abuse."Use NOT to narrow a search.

 It is easy to follow reference citations from an article to get older research on the same topic by reviewing the bibliography.
-Some databases also allow you to see which articles have cited an article forward.
-For example you may have found an excellent article in the database Social Services Abstracts from the year 2002.
-If other articles since 2002 have studied this same article and cited it in their own papers Social Services Abstracts will include a link to these articles so you can follow the research forward from 2002.
+Many databases also allow you to see which articles have cited an article.
+For example, you may have found an excellent article in the database Social Services Abstracts from the year 2002, but it seems dated.
+If other articles since 2002 have referenced the same article in their own papers, Social Services Abstracts will include a link to these articles so you can follow the research forward from 2002.
+Look for links labeled "Times cited," "Cited by," and similar language.
+Some databases will require that you click through to a specific reference to see the link to citing articles.

 Need some help and tips on performing a literature review?
 Try one of these books.